Enjoy these sesame flavored recipes

 Sesame flavored recipes have a lovely nutty taste.
 Sesame, used as a roasted grain or fine cooking oil, brings a touch of Orient into the kitchen.
 The sweet nut flavor of sesame allows delicious variations with vegetables and great other recipe ideas.

-Sesame seeds and sesame oil have been appreciated not only in Asian and Oriental cuisine for centuries and used as an aromatic spice for piquant and sweet dishes.
-Here are some useful tips on the nutty seeds.
+Sesame seeds and sesame oil not only in Asian and Oriental cuisine appreciate for centuries and use as an aromatic spice for piquant and sweet dishes.
+Here are some useful tips on nutty seeds.

 The bright, less intense oil from unroasted sesame seeds is more popular.
-It is suitable with its light nutty aroma for salads and for frying.
+It is suitable for its light nutty aroma for salads and for frying.

 Sesame seeds consist of 20% protein and have a fat content of about 50%, which consists mainly of unsaturated fatty acids.
 Also, it has a small number of saturated fatty acids.